RallyTechServices/team-dependency-board/README.md

 The columns are Iterations and the swim lanes are the teams (Projects).
 Only tags with the text "Dependency"  will show up in the board.
-Only Iterations that overlap with the selected release will be shown on the board.
 Only stories that are explicitly associated with the selected release (by Name) will be displayed.
 It is assumed that iterations with the same name have the same start and end dates.

 The "Ready" flag will be used to show that a story has been accepted by the receiving team.
 If a story is not ready and the story has no displayColor associated with it,  it's card will render with a Red border.
 If there is a display color associated with the story, that will override the red border when the card renders.

+####Iteration display for the board
+Only Iterations that overlap with the selected release timebox will be shown on the board.
+For releases where the format of the release matches "Release <number>", the iterations will also be filtered by the prefix "R<number>".
+For example, if Release 3 is selected, only iterations that overlap with the Release 3 timebox AND have a name prefixed with "R3" will be displayed.
+If "Future Release" is selected, only iterations that overlap with the Future Release timebox will be displayed, but the iteration names will not be filtered by a specific prefix.

 ![ScreenShot] (/images/team-dependency-board.png)